Soviet Civil Administration: Administration

 Under the Soviet Civil Administration from 1945 to 1948, North Korea was governed by a group of influential Soviet generals who played key roles in shaping the country's political landscape.
 Colonel General Ivan Mikhailovich Chistyakov, commanding officer of the 25th Army, played a critical role in deciding the location of the 25th Army headquarters, choosing Pyongyang as the capital of North Korea, a decision that continues to have a lasting impact to this day.
 Alongside him, Major General Nikolai Georgiyevich Lebedev, the political officer of the 25th Army, trained Kim Il Sung and coined the official name of North Korea, the Democratic People's Republic of Korea, emphasizing the purported rule by the people.

 However, the true architect of North Korea's early communist regime during this period was Colonel General Terentiy Fomich Shtykov, the political officer of the 1st Far Eastern Front.
 De facto leader of North Korea from 1945 to 1948, Shtykov shaped the nation's politics, economy, and education system.
 He edited the initial draft of North Korea's constitution, formed the first cabinet of ministers, and actively supported Kim Il Sung's invasion plans, which led to the outbreak of the Korean War.
 Despite being recalled to Moscow and demoted after the military disaster, Shtykov's impact on North Korea's governance was immense.
 His role in starting the Korean War and overseeing the Soviet influence in North Korean affairs remains a significant aspect of understanding the country's history during this critical period.

 During the Soviet Civil Administration, Kim Il Sung, along with other North Korean politicians like Kim Tu Bong and Pak Hon Yong, followed the orders of Shtykov and the Soviet generals.
 The "Provisional People's Committee for North Korea," though officially presenting itself as the ruling government, had no autonomy and merely executed the decisions made by the Soviet Civil Administration.
 The generals, including Shtykov, played a decisive role in shaping North Korea's early communist regime, with their actions and decisions significantly influencing the nation's political landscape for years to come.

+Inter-Korean relations

+At the time of division, the majority of Korean industry was concentrated in the North, while many of the agricultural land was in the South.
+Power lines and shipping connections were maintained during this period, but were frequently cut off by the Soviets and the supply of electricity or fertilizer to the south, and the U.S. State Department reported it frequently did so.
+The South, controlled by the United States maintained the power grids and energy.

+Dissolution

+After the legislative elections held by the Soviet authorities in August 1948, the Democratic People's Republic of Korea was proclaimed on 10 July 1948 after the constitution was enacted; Kim Il Sung became its first premier on 9 September by the Soviet authorities.
+Soviet forces were withdrawn in December 1948.